Employers interested in participating in the Certificate of Recognition Program need to follow the outlined process and complete all required forms.

 Recertification audits are conducted after the three-year audit cycle has been completed, and follow the full process (steps 3 to 7).
 If successful, the organization will enter into another audit cycle requiring maintenance audits in years 2 and 3.

-Internal Auditors must be employees of the organization and are required to take and pass the BCMSA 15 hour Internal Auditor training.
-There is no limit on how many employees one organization can train.
-Each successful auditor must complete their student audit within 6 months of training and submit that report to the BCMSA Manager of Audit and Training Services to finalize course requirements and achieve a pass mark.
+Internal Auditors must be employees of the organization and are required to take and pass the BCMSA 16 hour Internal Auditor training.
+Each successful auditor must complete their student audit within 3 months of training and submit that report to the BCMSA Manager of Audit and Training Services to finalize course requirements and achieve a pass mark.
 All processes and paperwork outlined in this document are also required to fulfill the requirement of a successful Student Audit.

 11. Complaint Procedure (where applicable)

-All COR-participating organizations have the right to make a complaint or appeal regarding the handling of an audit, including the following:
+All COR-participating organizations have the right to make a complaint or appeal regarding the handling of an audit, including that of the following: